 Day 2 – Off the Beaten Path!

-Today we will wake up at 7 a.m. and after breakfast we will start walking towards the village of Wayllabamba, located at (3000m/9842ft).
+Today we will wake up at 7 a.m. and after breakfast, we will start walking towards the village of Wayllabamba, located at (3000m/9842ft).
 Here we will take a trail off the “beaten path” in order to see a beautiful and less-visited sight on the trail, the Inca fort of Paucarcancha.
-After viewing this sight, we will walk back down to Wayllabamba village for lunch.
+After viewing this site, we will walk back down to Wayllabamba village for lunch.
 Finally, we will take a 3-4 hour walk (800m/2624ft) uphill to reach our second campsite, Llullupampa, at an elevation of (3800m/12467ft).
-This campsite is approximately a 2 hour walk from Abra de Huarmihuañusca/”Dead Woman’s Pass”.
+This campsite is approximately a 2-hour walk from Abra de Huarmihuañusca/”Dead Woman’s Pass”.

 Day 3 – Over 2 passes we go.

 This day will be our longest day as we will walk 16 kilometers and traverse the 2 highest passes on the trail.
 After breakfast, we will continue our uphill climb from the previous day to reach Abra de Huarmihuañusca/”Dead Woman’s Pass”.
 Located at (4200m/13779ft), this is the highest point of the trail.
 After this pass, we will walk down to a valley where we will have lunch.
 This is followed by an ascent to the circular Incan fortress of Runkurakay, before we continue to the second pass which shares it’s name with the fortress below it.
 This pass is located at an elevation of (4000m/13123ft).
 We will then begin our walk down to the campsite, visiting the lovely Inca site of Sayacmarca, meaning “High Rising Town”, on the way.
 Our campsite is located on the third pass, Phuyupatamarka, at an elevation of (3680m/12073ft).
 It is about an hour and a half walk from Sayacmarca.